Tracking our progress for 2017-2018. For more:

 - C Programming Specialization (in production)

-- Nanotechnology (Nan Jokerst) (in production)
+- Nanotechnology (Nan Jokerst) (preparing for launch in September)

 - Revisions to Excel to MySQL and Java Programming specializations wrapping up.
 Published our evaluation of the specialization development.